 Regarding the lipid content, no significant differences (P < 0.05) were observed in the leaves studied.
 The values are 9.12 ±0.08 % for A. cissampeloïdes and 9.79 ± 0.05 % for H. asper.
 These leaves are not a source of lipids.
 According to Acho et al. (2014), energy from diet is essential for the proper functioning of the body and 1 to 2 % of this energy in the form of fat is sufficient for humans.
 Thus, the consumption of sauces based on these leafy vegetables could be recommended for people with a low-fat diet such as people suffering from obesity, high blood pressure, atherosclerosis and cancer.

 As for the carbohydrate content, the results also showed lower rates ranging from 37.08 ± 0.68 % for H. asper leaves to 38.13 ± 3.19 % for A. cissampeloïdes.
 These results are lower than those observed by Koné et al. (2023) in leafy vegetables consumed in northern Côte d'Ivoire, whose contents were between 41.14 ± 0.03 % and 51.47 ± 0.20 %.
 This could be explained by the high fiber, protein and ash content of H. asper and A. cissampeloïdes leaves.
 Despite the low carbohydrate content, these leafy vegetables can meet the daily needs of humans.
-The consumption of these leafy vegetables should be recommended to people suffering from overnutrition.
-This low carbohydrate content in the leaves is reflected in the low metabolizable energy.
+The consumption of these leafy vegetables should be recommended to people suffering from overnutrition???
+What is overnutrition here?.
+This low carbohydrate content in the leaves is reflected in the low metabolizable energy.back this up with a reference

 Indeed, the energy values of the leaves in this study are between 325.73 ± 5.42 and 340.2 ± 3.07 Kcal/100g.
 These results are within the range of those of Yao et al. (2020) who observed energy values between 311.75 ± 0.52 to 373.30 ± 0.43 Kcal/100g in some leafy vegetables consumed in Daloa (West of Côte d’Ivoire).
 The consumption of sauces based on these leafy vegetables could be recommended for people suffering from obesity and high blood pressure Acho et al. (2014).